DMalonas/undirected_graph_gnuplot/README.md

 are updated.
 The same is true for the delete node choice.
 When checking if a node exists, again, we simply check the adjacency matrix.
 When the user picks the plot-graph choice, the plotGraph method is called.
 There, all the information from vertices.dat and edges.dat is extracted and fed into graph.dat.
+##
-*For vertices, we call a layout method that gets a list of vertices and after generating a random float x, y *pair of values, it  uses the pythagorean theorem to check if the hypotenuse distance between the point we are currently processing and all the other points
-*is less than the minimum allowed distance.
-If it is, we try X more times to get it right, and if we dont, then we use the last x,y pair of values that were
-*randomly assigned.
-Now we have node labels, and coordinates for each node, and then we also generate a random rgb color - which ultimately does not seem to
-*take effect as the colors are set manually within the gnuplot script.
+$For vertices, we call a layout method that gets a list of vertices and after generating a random float x, y pair of values, it  uses the pythagorean theorem to check if the hypotenuse distance between the point we are currently processing and all the other points is less than the minimum allowed distance.
+If it is, we try X more times to get it right, and if we dont, then we use the last x,y pair of values that were randomly assigned.
+Now we have node labels, and coordinates for each node, and then we also generate a random rgb color - which ultimately does not seem to take effect as the colors are set manually within the gnuplot script.
-*We also generate a random color for each edge, and then we write all the node and edge data into graph.dat.
+We also generate a random color for each edge, and then we write all the node and edge data into graph.dat.
-*Then we use a system command to execute the gnuplot script (called gnuplot_script.gp) that reads from graph.dat to plot the graph.
+Then we use a system command to execute the gnuplot script (called gnuplot_script.gp) that reads from graph.dat to plot the graph.